Margaret A. Cargill Philanthropies

 The challenge

-As with many organizations in this space, what the team knew to be true about the unique spirit of the organization was not captured in the visual identity, which the organization had outgrown in the years since its founding.
+As with many organizations in this space, what the team knew to be true about the unique spirit of the organization was not captured in the visual identity, which had not changed significantly in the years since its founding.

 The opportunity

-Building on a logo and color palette that represented the essence of the founder herself, we had the opportunity to extend the visual language to bring unique and distinguishing qualities of the philanthropy to the forefront: a commitment to funding overlooked issues, a passion for building deep and lasting relationships with grantees, and a team culture that centered creativity and love for traditional arts.
+Building on a logo and color palette that represented the essence of the founder herself, we had the opportunity to extend the visual language to bring unique and distinguishing qualities of the philanthropy to the forefront: a commitment to funding overlooked issues, a passion for building deep and lasting relationships with grantees, and a team culture that centered a love for nature and artistic expression.

 Refining the logo